 Because one cannot tell whether or not a bag of green leafy substance has more or less than .3% of THC, law enforcement must now rely upon lab testing to determine if that leafy substance is, or is not, legal.
 As long as you exercise your right to remain silent when asked is this marijuana, law enforcement now faces a much more difficult road because there are not that many labs that are equipped to perform the requisite THC testing.

 While possessing less than two ounces of marijuana is a misdemeanor, it is important to remember that a conviction for marijuana offenses will follow you for life.
 Not only will such a conviction result in a driver’s license suspension, but it can also make it difficult to pursue certain careers or obtain professional licensing in various fields.
 Do NOT let what appears to be a minor case cause a life-long impact.
-An experienced criminal defense attorney can help you in these situations.
+An experienced criminal defense lawyer can help you in these situations.

-While every case is different, there are certain things that an experienced criminal defense attorney will look for, such as a wrongful stop, an unconstitutional search, or a law enforcement officer trying to charge everyone in a vehicle simply because drugs were found in the vehicle.
+While every case is different, there are certain things that an experienced criminal defense lawyer will look for, such as a wrongful stop, an unconstitutional search, or a law enforcement officer trying to charge everyone in a vehicle simply because drugs were found in the vehicle.